 This course will focus on the main topics of computer science including the design and implementation of algorithms and data structures.
 Intermediate and advanced concepts of computer programming using the FORTRAN programming language are covered.
-The credit hours include three lecture hours and one hour and twenty minutes laboratory per week.
-Prerequisite: CIS 290
+Prerequisites: CIS 290

 CIS 325.
 C++ Programming Language (3 credit hours)